 Keith divides his monthly earnings of $2,500 by $6,000 to get 0.4167, meaning he earns 41.67 percent of the combined income.
 Audrey divides her earnings of $3,500 by $6,000 to get 0.5833, or 58.33 percent.

 Example 2: Shared Custody.
-Audrey spends three days a week with the kids (40 percent of parenting time), so she qualifies for a 10 percent reduction.
-She takes her portion of the combined monthly income, 58.33 percent (from Step 3) and decreases it by 10 percent to get 48.33 percent.
-She multiplies the new percentage by the combined basic support obligation from Step 4 to get her reduced amount: $851 (.4833 X $1,761).
+Audrey spends three days a week with the kids (40 percent of parenting time), she does not qualify for a reduction.
+However, If she spends 50% of yearly overnights with the children, she will qualify for a reduction: She takes her portion of the combined monthly income, 58.33 percent (from Step 3) and decreases it by 20 percent to get 38.33 percent.
+She multiplies the new percentage by the combined basic support obligation from Step 4 to get her reduced amount: $449 (.3833 X $1,172).

 Example 3: Low Income.
-Consider Paul, who has a monthly net income of $1,150 and must pay support for two children.
-The support schedule shows the obligation based on his income and number of children is $154 due to his low income status.
+For low income situations, the guidelines ensure that parents have a minimum amount of income on which to live.
+Consider Paul, who has a monthly net income of $1,500 and must pay support for two children.
+The support schedule shows the obligation based on his income alone and number of children is $352 due to his low income status.

-The other parent has a monthly net income of $1,000, making their combined monthly parental income $2,150.
-According to the chart, their combined obligation is $735.
-With 53.49 percent of the income (see Step 2 for calculation instruction), Paul’s individual obligation would be $393.15, per the guideline formula.
+If the other parent has a monthly net income of $2,500, that will make their their combined monthly parental income $4,000.
+According to the chart, their combined obligation is $1,340.
+With 38 percent of the income (see Step 2 for calculation instruction), Paul’s individual obligation would be $509 per the guideline formula.

-Paul will pay $154 per month in support, the lesser of the two results.
+Paul, though, will pay $352 per month in support, the lesser of the two results.

 Get A free Consultation